Redox framework for data exchange

 Your system must have at least one source and API key to send data.
 A source identifies your system and communication method, while an API key authorizes your system to SEND data to and REQUEST data from your connection.
 You can view and create API keys on the Developer page of the Redox dashboard, under the API Keys tab.
 Learn more about authentication.

 Your system must have at least one destination, or endpoint, to process incoming requests.
 A destination is a URL that can RECEIVE data from and RESPOND to your connection's requests.
-In the Redox dashboard, you can view and create destinations under the Endpoints tab of the Developer page.
+In the Redox dashboard, you can view and create destinations under the Destinations tab of the Developer page.

 You may send data across multiple connections via the same source.
 If you need multiple communication methods, then you'll need a source for each type.
 But at a minimum, your organization must have one source and API key to initiate requests and one destination to receive requests from your connection(s).